 It's hard to get creamier than an avocado.

 But, the benefits of avocado go beyond that.
 That little fruit is a powerhouse of nutrition.
-It is full of healthy fats, high in protein (for a fruit at least), and a great source of potassium (as well as other vitamins).
-Creamy and healthy, no wonder it is so well loved.
+It is full of healthy fats, high in protein (for fruit at least), and a great source of potassium (as well as other vitamins).
+Creamy and healthy, no wonder it is so well-loved.

 The Origin of this Avocado Lime Pudding

 I felt all cool and trendy a few months back when I made some avocado chocolate pudding to a MOPS brunch.

 There was no doubt upon looking at it it was super creamy.
 I thought it was delicious too.

 I am rather embarrassed to say I spent a decent amount of the time grimacing while seeing others grimace over that creamy, delicious looking, chocolate pudding.